Javvy101/ActiveDirectoryLab/README.md

-<h1>Active Directory Home Lab</h1>
+<h1>Disk Sanitization Home Lab</h1>

 <h2>Description</h2>
-In this Lab, Here is a step by step walkthrough of screenshots on how to create an Active Directory home lab environment using Virtual Box (VB).
-The utilization of configuring and running this lab will enhance one's understanding of how active directories and Windows networking operates.
+In this Lab, There will be a step by step walkthrough of screenshots on how to wipe any drives that are connected to a system.
+The Utility will allow you, the user, to select a target disk and thereby choosing the number of passes that are perfomed.
+The Windows PowerShell script will then configure a diskpart script file based on the selections of the user and then launching a "Diskpart" to perform the disk sanitization.
 <br />